munificent/craftinginterpreters/book/classes.md

 ```

 Unlike getters, setters don't chain.
 However, the reference to `call` allows any
-high precedence expression before the last dot, including any number of
+high-precedence expression before the last dot, including any number of
 *getters*, as in:

 <img src="image/classes/setter.png" alt="breakfast.omelette.filling.meat = ham" />